AshayGowda/Spector_News_Website/README.md

 News website

-Photos are to added by on their own as they could not be uploaded so only source code is included to execute in local host xampp server please change the database names and passwords in .php files
+Photos are to added by on their own as they could not be uploaded so only source code is included.
+To execute in local host xampp server please change the database names and passwords in .php files.

 That's all Thank You...